-Before and during the presentation, the largest number of demonstrators to turn out in recent years picketed outside.
-Estimates at the well-u.essed protestors were English professors Joseph M. Duffy, Jr., Donald Sniegowski and Rev. Ralph Sturm, O.S.B.
+Included in the ranks of the wen-alessed protestors were English professors Joseph M. Duffy, Jr., Donald Sniegowski and Rev. Ralph Sturm, O.S.B.
 John Houck, Notre Dame chapter President of the American Association of University Professors was also present.
 Though he did not demonstrate personally, Houck noted he was "in support" of the protest.
 He explained: "The students seem to be holding their own."

-Also present in a non-protesting status were Philosophy professor Edward Mainer and E instructor Peter Michelson, Both stood by and watched the protest. 'ine protestors passed out a mimeographed statement which identified them as "a group of students and faculty of the University of Notre Dame."
+Also present in a non-protesting status were Philosophy professor Edward Mainer and English instructor Peter Michelson.
+Both stood by and watched the protest.

+'Ine protestors passed out a mimeographed statement which identified them as 'a group of students and faculty of the University of Notre Dame.'
 Three

-Included in the ranks of paragraphs in length, the statement noted the presentation to Westmoreland and quoted from his letter of acceptance.
+Included in the ranks of paragraphs in length, the statement noted the presentation to Westglish professors Joseph M. moreland and quoted from his letter of acceptance.